 It’s important to seek treatment if you have signs and symptoms of carpal tunnel syndrome that interfere with your normal activities and sleep patterns.
 Permanent nerve and muscle damage can occur without treatment.

-Carpal tunnel syndrome is compression of the median nerve.
-This compression can lead to permanent nerve and muscle damage without treatment.
-Dr. Danielle’s EMG/NCV certifications make her uniquely qualified to diagnose and treat this condition.
-She can also help you to determine if surgery is necessary.
+Carpal tunnel syndrome is the compression of the median nerve which can lead to permanent nerve and muscle damage without treatment.

 Chiropractic Treatment: Thoracic T4 Syndrome